ADHO/dhconvalidator/README.md

 - Set the OxGarage webservice URL (Note that the dhconvalidator TEI/Stylesheets profile must be installed for the OxGarage webservice)
 - Edit settings for validation, min resolution, publication statement and so on.

+If you change the context path you need to change it in WEB-INF/lib/jetty-web.xml as well!

 Integration of the DHConvalidator is done via integrating an IFRAME into the host site:

 ```